Pain in Left Shoulder: Possible Causes, Symptoms & Treatment

 Understanding Pain in Left Shoulder: What to Expect from a Doctor

 During your consultation for shoulder pain, the doctor will follow a specific protocol as you present your complaints.
-They may collect information about your medical history and conduct a physical examination to better understand your shoulder pain symptoms.
+They may collect information about your medical history and conduct a physical examination to better understand your shoulder pain and left-side symptoms.
 A general physical examination would look into swelling, tenderness, bruising, and range of motion.
 For a detailed shoulder view, the doctor may request imaging tests like X-rays, MRIs, etc. In addition, the doctor may ask you a few questions to determine the origin or cause of left shoulder pain.

 As mentioned earlier, left shoulder pain is not limited to being a heart attack symptom and could be a sign of various musculoskeletal, developmental, and neurological conditions.